samclement/swhurl-releasebot/README.md

 # Release Bot

 Responds to `major`, `minor` or `patch` messages and will create a new release on github for swhurl-website.
-Release webhooks will then deploy to production via drone.swhurl.com.

 Commands: